Post-nasal drip: Signs and symptoms

 PND may present itself through the constant presence of discomfort in the upper airways.
 It is classically described as the sensation of a substance "dripping down the throat" and may also present with rhinorrhea, constant throat clearing, and cough, although its symptoms can be very nonspecific.
 PND is one of the most common etiologies for chronic cough, defined as a cough persisting beyond 8 weeks.

 Post-nasal drip can be a cause of laryngeal inflammation and hyperresponsiveness, leading to symptoms of vocal cord dysfunction.

 Causes

 There are multiple causes of PND, which can be acute or chronic.

 GERD

 Gastroesophageal reflux disease (GERD) is often associated with a high prevalence of upper-respiratory symptoms similar to those of PND, such as coughing, throat clearing, hoarseness and change in voice.
 Reflux causes throat irritation, leading to a sensation of increased mucus in the throat, which is believed to aggravate and, in some cases, cause post-nasal drip.

 Allergic rhinitis

 Allergic rhinitis (AR) is a common condition where exposure to allergens results in the release of inflammatory mediators, such as histamine, that causes sneezing, rhinorrhea, itchy eyes, and nasal congestion.
 The increased rhinorrhea and mucus production can result in PND.

 Non-allergic rhinitis

-Non-allergic rhinitis (NAR) is a condition in which there are symptoms of rhinitis, including rhinorrhea and nasal obstruction, but with negative skin and serum allergy testing results.
+Nonallergic rhinitis (NAR) is a condition in which there are symptoms of rhinitis, including rhinorrhea and nasal obstruction, but with negative skin and serum allergy testing results.
 It can be further categorized into: